survivejs/webpack-merge/README.md

 [![build status](https://secure.travis-ci.org/survivejs/webpack-merge.svg)](http://travis-ci.org/survivejs/webpack-merge)
 # webpack-merge - Merge designed for Webpack

-**webpack-merge** provides a `merge` function that concatenates arrays and merges objects.
+**webpack-merge** provides a `merge` function that concatenates arrays and merges objects creating a new object.
 If functions are encountered, it will execute them, run the results through the algorithm, and then wrap the returned values within a function again.

 This behavior is particularly useful in configuring webpack although it has uses beyond it.
 Whenever you need to merge configuration objects, **webpack-merge** can come in handy.